 The Surface series has traditionally included mSATA storage drives, which are slimmer, caseless versions of regular 2.5-inch hard drives.
 Although thin, their storage capacities at present max out at 512GB.

 Regarding RAM, it’s highly unlikely that Microsoft would include 16GB of RAM.
-The kind of activities that would require loads of RAM, like video-editing, just don’t match up with the integrated graphics processor within the Surface series.
+The kind of activities that would require loads of

 So — more or less — neither rumor is likely.
 There have been breakthroughs in miniaturization that permit 1TB of storage on M2 (small form factor) solid state drives, but they aren’t commercially available yet.
 And 16GBs of RAM in a tablet is just pointless.
 If either is available, it’ll only be in an extremely expensive, top-tier model.